-You typically only ever hear about a family hiring one doula -- yet I hired 3 doulas for my first and only child, born in 2012.
-Not that I felt I needed 3 additional birth companions to aide my husband and myself through the birth process, but after I met them and learned about their unique skill set, I worked hard to budget for the expense to include them in my birth preparation, labor support and after care.
+You typically only ever hear about a family hiring one doula -- yet I hired three doulas for my first and only child, born in 2012.
+Not that I felt I needed that many additional birth companions to aid my husband and myself through the birth process, but after I met them and learned about their unique skill set, I worked hard to budget for the expense to include them in my birth preparation, labor support and aftercare.

-As I started my family late in life, I had experienced many births of family members, cared for other peoples children, traveled, and worked for over 2 decades in corporate jobs, before I dipped my toe into the realm of parenthood.
-I dove into the search initially like I was hiring an employee, but I soon realized that process was much different.
-The emotional connection, energy, and personalities of these women along with their training and the skills they brought to the table were key.
+As I started my family late in life, I had cared for other people’s children, traveled, and professional career, before I dipped my toe into the realm of parenthood.
+I dove into the search for a doula initially like I was hiring an employee, but I soon realized that process was much different.
+The emotional connection, energy, and personalities of these women along with their training, and the skills they brought to the table were key.

-After several phone interviews, the first pair of doulas I met, Emily & Jessica of Your Birth Sister in Tampa, FL, working as backups for each other, I hired immediately!
-Emily was planning a working vacation to help birthing moms in Haiti during my birthing time, but as my pregnancy went to 42 weeks and 6 days, she had returned and was able to attend my birth.
-Jessica was attending midwifery school at the time and was not able to attend my birth, but as my husband was to return to work overseas just two weeks after our daughters birth, she was hired to help in my postpartum period.
+After several phone interviews, the first pair of doulas I met a duo of doulas working as backups for each other, I hired immediately!
+One doula was planning a working vacation to help birthing moms in Haiti during my birthing time, but as my pregnancy went postdates, she had returned and was able to attend my birth.
+The other doula was attending midwifery school at the time and was not able to attend my birth, but as my husband was to return to work overseas just two weeks after our daughter's birth, she was hired to help in my postpartum period.

-As a birthday gift shortly after learning I was pregnant, my mother purchased a package of prenatal massages from a wonderful multi-talented young woman, Nyssa of Upward Spiral Center for Healing and Transformation, who was not only a trained aromatherapist and craniosacral therapist, but once in treatment I learned she was a recently trained birth doula as well.
+As a birthday gift shortly after learning I was pregnant, my mother purchased a package of prenatal massages from a wonderful multi-talented young woman who was not only a trained aromatherapist and craniosacral therapist, but once in treatment, I learned she was a recently trained birth doula as well.
 As part of her training, she was required to attend births and I requested her presence as an additional doula to aide with comfort measure support, setting the scene with scent and provide a release after birth to help my pelvis realign.

 All three doulas were all informative without being pushy, while also being funny and humble.
 I knew then that their calm and youthful energy was what I wanted to surround me during my pregnancy and birth.
 They started all these wheels turning in my head -- WAIT -- I have choices for my birth?!
 I can ask for what I want?!
 I can change providers at 26 weeks?! -- YES!

-It was a journey of taking back my power, not with their permission, but with my own...
+It was a journey of stepping into my body and taking power over my body, not with their permission, but with my own...